-Garrett's Law investigation that not result in removal.
-All childres the home will be considered a candidate. · · · A TDM was held that did not res removal. sult in 4) High or intensive risk assessment.
-Risk of adoption or guardianship disruption.
-6) SS case opened to prevent removal.
-7) A less than custody has been fi led.
+Canuluacy 1) Garrett's Law investigation that did not result in removal.
+All children in the home will be considered a candidate.
+2) A Protection Plan was put in place.
+3) A TDM was held that did not result in removal.
+4) High or intensive risk assessment.
+5) Risk of adoption or guardianship disruption.
+SS case opened to prevent removal.
+7) A less than custody has been filed.
 8) A 30-day petition has been filed.
-Child is living with a relative caregiver (Does not include provisional or relative foster car 10) A CACD investigation with a true finding and an in-home or unknown offender. e) 11) Reunification has occurred, and case remains open.
-I the 12) A sibling is in foster care.
-13) The parent or caregiver was in a care as a child. foster 14) Failure to Thrive 15) Medical Neglect if the child is 5 under or 16) Inadequate Supervision with a child in the home 5 and under 17) Domestic Violence is a risk fact or
+9) Child is living with a relative caregiver (Does not include provisional or relative foster care) A CACD investigation with a true finding and an in-home or unknown offender.
+11) Reunification has occurred, and the case remains open.
+12) A sibling is in foster care.
+13) The parent or caregiver was in foster care as a child.
+14) Failure to Thrive